api-platform/docs/core/performance.md

 Blackfire.io allows you to monitor the performance of your applications.
 For more information, visit the [Blackfire.io website](https://blackfire.io/).

-To configure Blackfire.io follow these simple steps:
+To configure Blackfire.io follow these steps:

 1. Add the following to your `compose.override.yaml` file: